-Sciatic pain is named for the sciatic nerve which includes multiple levels of nerve roots that exit through the lumbar spine.
-When irritated this nerve in responsible for pain that will go past the knee and often into the lower leg, foot, toes, and may even include pain in the genital region.
-“Sciatic” is such a common term that people who are experiencing any pain in the buttock and upper leg region are frequently told or conclude that they have “Sciatic Pain.”
-‘This is actually quite rare during pregnancy.
-When pregnancy is involved the conclusion is that the baby is ‘sitting on the sciatic nerve.’
+Sciatic pain is named for the sciatic nerve, which includes multiple levels of nerve roots that exit through the lumbar spine.
+When irritated, this nerve is responsible for pain that will go past the knee and often into the lower leg, foot, toes, and may even include pain in the genital region.
+“Sciatic” is such a common term that people who are experiencing any pain in the buttock and upper leg regions are frequently told or conclude that they have “Sciatic pain.”
+But the reality is that sciatic pain is actually quite rare during pregnancy.
+When pregnancy is involved, often people mistakenly conclude that that the baby is sitting on the sciatic nerve.
 This is not a scientific conclusion.

 Why is it important to know the difference between these two conditions?
 SI joint pain referral is very common and can be resolved with simple, specific treatment.
 Sciatic pain is often of a more serious nature and usually doesn’t just appear during pregnancy, but will have been a factor at some point before the pregnancy.
-Of those pregnant patients who presented to our office with low back and leg pain over 95% have been due to the SI joint, not sciatic nerve irritation.
+Of those pregnant patients who presented to our office with low back and leg pain, over 95% have been due to the SI joint, not sciatic nerve irritation.

-If you search “leg pain during pregnancy” you will find many articles stating that sciatic pain is the cause of this pain.
+Unfortunately, there is plenty of confusion on this topic, for a variety of reasons.
+In fact, if you search “leg pain during pregnancy” you will find many articles stating that sciatic pain is the cause of this pain, rather than the SI joint.
 Your own physician may even tell you this.
 This is generally not correct.
-But after reading this article you will know exactly what you can do to alleviate the pain!
+Thankfully, after reading this article, you now know exactly what you can do to alleviate the pain!